*** 20th Anniversary: 2003 to 2023 ***

 Took this picture over the top of the Local Home Depot store in Barrhaven (part of Ottawa).
 This cloud was turning on its side and growing outwards as it rolled.

-Because the photo is so close-up, it's hard to tell if it is a shelf cloud you captured, which extends from the front part of a thunderstorm.
-Shelf clouds normally have a more distinct shape than this one, but you may have found one in its formative stages.
+Since it's so close-up, it's hard to tell if it's a shelf cloud, which extends from the front of a thunderstorm.
+You might have found one in its infancy, as shelf clouds usually have a more distinct shape.

-When fully formed, they appear flatish on the bottom, sometimes with nearly vertical walls, like a solid triangularish or squarish extension of the storm.
-The surface texture often looks rough and turbulent especially on the bottom face.
-On the ground near this part of the storm can be cool gusty winds, the gust front, which kicks up dust and debris at times.
+It looks like a solid triangularish or squarish extension of the storm when it's fully formed.
+Especially on the bottom face, the surface texture looks rough and turbulent.
+When this part of the storm hits, there can be cool gusty winds, the gust front, that kick up dust and debris.

 Search this site for more information now.